Updated: January 08, 2021 at 9:31AM

 - Some eateries remain open to the public with limited hours or access.
 Visitors are not permitted in North or South Dining Hall.

-- During the 2020 Fall Semester, in-person campus tours—both those hosted by Undergraduate Admissions and the Eck Visitors’ Center—are suspended.
+- In-person campus tours—both those hosted by Undergraduate Admissions and the Eck Visitors’ Center—are suspended.
 Visit tour.nd.edu to take a virtual campus tour.

 - The University reserves the right to ask those visitors who fail to comply with Notre Dame’s health and safety requirements during this time of global pandemic to leave a particular venue or building, or to depart campus.